mdn/content/files/en-us/mdn/community/discussions/index.md

 - Issues are for reporting a bug or a work item with clearly defined and actionable tasks and outcomes.
-- Discussions are the right place if an issue needs a discussion to agree upon a course of action or define an actionable piece of work. heck out the subject of each discussion category below so that you can start your discussion in the proper place.
+- Discussions are the right place if an issue needs a discussion to agree upon a course of action or define an actionable piece of work.
+- If the discussion is controversial or otherwise requires a resolution for action to be taken, follow the [discussion toward resolution guidelines](/en-US/docs/MDN/Community/Discussions/Resolving_discussions).

+Check out the subject of each discussion category below so that you can start your discussion in the proper place.

 <table>
   <thead>